thomasruiz/larapie/README.md

 composer require thomasruiz/larapie
 ```

-After installing, add the service provider to your `config/app.php` file
+After installing, add the service provider to your `config/app.php` file if you're not on Laravel 5.5:

 ```php
 Larapie\LarapieServiceProvider::class,